Associate Professor of Psychology

 Danielle Lindner earned her Ph.D. in clinical psychology from the University of Central Florida in 2014 after completing her predoctoral internship at James A. Haley Veterans Hospital in Tampa, Florida.
 Her clinical interests include body image and eating disorders, health behavior change, and mindfulness-based interventions.
-Lindner's primary research interests lie within the area of body image, eating disorders and obesity.
+Dr. Lindner's primary research interests lie within the area of body image, eating disorders and obesity.
 Her research integrating objectification theory and social comparison theory to explain the development of body image disturbance and disordered eating was recognized by the Obesity and Eating Disorders Special Interest Group of the Association for Behavioral and Cognitive Therapies, and she developed the Self-Objectification Beliefs and Behaviors Scale along with Stacey Tantleff-Dunn of Rollins College.
 In addition to her teaching and research, Dr. Lindner is a licensed psychologist in the state of Florida (PY 11001).
 She also volunteers with Community Outreach for the Prevention of Eating Disorders (COPE) to educate the community about positive body image.

 - Measurement of body image